Getting your driving licence can be a long, complicated and expensive business. Our guide can walk you through the whole process.

 The theory test

-The theory test is a two part test that tests your knowledge of the highway code.
-It's worth getting hold of a copy of the highway code and doing your homework before attempting the test.
+The theory test is a two part test that tests your knowledge of the Highway Code.
+It's worth getting hold of a copy of the code and doing your homework before attempting the test.

-The test currently costs £31 and you can book your test via the Directgov website, though if you've chosen to learn with a professional driving school, they should be able to arrange the test for you.
+The test currently costs £23 and you can book your test via the Directgov website.
+Although if you've chosen to learn with a professional driving school, they should be able to arrange the test for you.

 What to expect from the test: